riyuu-kami/binomial-expansion/README.md

 ---

-## let's prove it using the taylor series expansion
+## Let's prove it by using the taylor series expansion

----

 # Proof Using Taylor Series Expansion